Table Of Contents

 Now, once you have all of the necessary supplies, the first thing you will want to do is measure out the amount of water you will need.
 This will vary depending on how many servings you are looking to brew.
 A standard individual cup of coffee is typically 6 – 12 oz depending on your preference, but be sure to add a little extra as some of the water will evaporate, and some will be absorbed by the ground coffee during the brewing process.

-The next step is to measure out the required amount of coffee.
+The next step is to measure out the required amount of coffee (use a coffee scale if you happen to have one).
 A good rule of thumb is 1 – 2 tablespoons of grounds per 6 ounces of water, depending on how strong you like your coffee.
 I prefer a slightly stronger brew, so I tend to use 2 full tablespoons.

 Once you have both the coffee grounds measured out, set them aside and bring your water to a boil using your heat source.
 Once the water is boiling, remove it from the heat source and let it cool off for 30 seconds or so.
 Then, add your coffee grounds – the water temperature will be about 200 degrees Fahrenheit, which is the perfect temperature for brewing coffee without scalding it or under-brewing it.
 Brew for 5 minutes.